A man writing on a notebook

 • food vendors, parking, security, site ops, trash crew, bartenders

-If you have a stable internet connection and stay within urban areas, sign up for app-based gig work such as Uber Eats, DoorDash, or Taskrabbit.
+If you have a stable internet connection and live in an urban area, sign up for app-based gig work such as Uber Eats.

-If you work in nursing, you can also earn good money as a travel nurse working monthly contracts in hospitals.
+If you work in nursing, you can earn good money as a travel nurse working monthly hospital contracts.
 Certified nursing assistants with two months of training and six months of experience can also pick up jobs that require traveling.

-There are plenty of opportunities when you are willing to offer your skills at the right time and in the right place!
+There are plenty of opportunities when you are willing to offer your skills at the right time and place!

 Remote full-time work

-Several van dwellers out there maintain websites and social media channels that earn money through affiliate programs, membership programs, sponsorship, content creation, or product sales.
+Several van dwellers maintain websites and social media channels that earn money through affiliate programs, membership programs, sponsorships, content creation, or product sales.

 Making Van Life a Reality

 Before making van life a reality, you will need to build a fund for it.
-Many van lifers sell their possessions and work extra hours for up to a year before making the switch.
+Many van lifers sell their possessions and work extra hours for up to a year before switching.
 Meanwhile, learn all you can about building your van.

 Choosing a van for under $30,000

-Conversion van: ranging from $1,500 to $30,000, these vans have a former life as Dodge, Chevy, or Ford vans, now converted for leisure travel.
+Conversion van: These vans can range from $2,500 to $30,000.
+They have a former life as Dodge, Chevy, or Ford vans and are now converted for leisure travel.

-Stepvan: boxy vehicles with former lives as delivery trucks, good for stealth camping.
+Stepvan: This van is a boxy vehicle that used to live as a delivery truck.
+It is good for stealth camping.
 It has a step leading up to the driver’s compartment and lots of room inside.

-Winnebago Rialtas: in the same price range as VW but roomier.
+Winnebago Rialtas: This van is in the same price range as VW but roomier.
 The van can sleep 4.
 Best for families.

 Nissan NV: priced from $24,000 to $26,000, affordable, and stealthy.
 Compact, easy to drive, and has great mileage.